Planning for Graduate School

 - PSYCH-620 Psychology of Personality

 Students who wish to go to graduate school are encouraged to obtain a firm foundation in science (regardless of their specific interests in clinical, experimental, social, industrial, etc.).
 Courses in computer science (CMPSC-200: Fundamentals of Computer Programming), biology, chemistry, mathematics, etc., provide such a background.
 In addition, courses in philosophy (Introduction to Logic, Philosophy of Science), sociology, and other social sciences would provide useful electives.
-Finally, students who do well in Elementary Statistics (STAT-330) are encouraged to take Statistical Methods for Social Sciences (STAT-702) as an additional elective.
-Those students who have a strong mathematics background may want to skip Elementary Statistics and go directly to Statistical Methods (thus using the latter course to satisfy the statistics requirement in the core).
+Finally, students who do well in Introduction to Statistics (STAT-325) are encouraged to take Statistical Methods for the Sciences (STAT-703) as an additional elective.
+Those students who have a strong mathematics background may want to skip Introduction to Statistics and go directly to Statistical Methods (thus using the latter course to satisfy the statistics requirement in the core).